Schneckloth v. Bustamonte, 412 U.S. 218 (1972)

 essential part of the State's initial burden to prove that a person knows he

 has a right to refuse consent.
-The California courts have followed the rule that
+The

 A